 Is buying in bulk worth it?

-Speaking of pantry items, let’s talk about buying food in bulk.
+Speaking of creating meals with pantry staples, let’s talk about buying food in bulk.
 There are pros and cons to this, of course, so it ultimately comes down to your lifestyle.

 Pros: Buying in bulk tends to work well when you’re purchasing items with an extended expiration date (think: canned soups, tea, oats, etc.).
 From a financial perspective, this is cheaper.
 After all, when you buy a large quantity of peanut butter at Costco, for example, the price of the individual units are typically lower.
 If you live in a household with many people, buying in bulk makes sense.
 Furthermore, buying in bulk can reduce the energy footprint required for packaging, as it reduces the amount of materials needed in the first place.
 More on that, here.